-Every culture has its mores: what is socially acceptable, and what is reprehensible.
-French people are no exception!
+Every culture has its social norms: mores or what is considered socially acceptable, and also what is considered reprehensible.
+French culture is no exception and in fact social etiquette is a highly valued part of it's society.

-There would be an expectation of formality in business dealings or upon meeting someone for the first time, but you could revert to a more casual vernacular with friends, and people your own age or younger.
+There's a certain expectation of formality within a business setting or upon meeting someone for the first time, but you could use a more casual vernacular with friends, people your own age or younger.

-Would you be a traveler, holidaying in the lavender fields of Provence?
-A student at university, talking to mates?
-In Belgium, representing your company?
-Or shopping in Bordeaux's Rue St. Catherine?
+You should also consider the circumstances under which some key phrases would be used.
+Would you be holidaying in Provence in the South of France?
+A student at a university, in Paris talking in a cafe with some new friends?
+In Belgium, perhaps taking a meeting representing your company?
+Or shopping in Bordeaux at the famous Rue St. Catherine?

-We'll also add some that you should never say, in mixed company or not.
+Also equally important to consider, are some phrases that you should never say, in mixed company or not.

-If you are really friendly with the person you are addressing, you could use Salut! as an informal greeting, and upon parting.
+However, if you are really friendly with the person you are addressing, you could use the informal Salut! as an informal greeting and also when saying goodbye.

 Note: You can get the best tutors for French courses Montreal on Superprof.

-You have just started your french lessons, and are still at beginner level.
-You know how to say simple things from your French course, but...
+You may have just started your french lessons, at the beginner level but you probably know how to say simple things from your French course, but how will you manage getting around as a tourist in France?

-Your trip to France is coming up, and you hope to know enough basic French to get by as you prowl the cliffs of Normandy.
+Perhaps your much anticipated trip to France is coming up, and you hope to know enough basic French to get by as you visit the seaside villages of Normandy or tour the wine country in the Loire Valley, or take a boat cruise in the South of France.

 Here are a few helpful words in French to add to your phrasebook:

-Allons-y!
+Allons-y! - Let's go!
 Your tour guide may urge you on with this common phrase that means let's go!
+On avance and On y fonce are also two informal ways to express let's go!!

-Je ne comprends pas – I don't understand
+Je ne comprends pas – I don't understand, may also come in handy!

-J'ai besoin de monnaie is a good phrase to know.
-It means that you need to change a large bill into smaller denominations and coins; perhaps for a parking meter, or for a city bus.
+J'ai besoin de monnaie - I need money...but the french phrase means that you need to change a large bill into smaller denominations and coins; you need change ..maybe for a parking meter, or to take a city bus.
+But the translation does not always mean the same thing in it's context.

-Please don't use j'ai besoin de change; that would suggest that you need a change of clothes!
+For example, please don't use j'ai besoin de change; this would suggest that you need a change of clothes!.

-Final thoughtful phrase for travelers who don't yet speak French fluently: parlez vous anglais? - do you speak English?
+A final thoughtful phrase that may come in handy for english travelers who don't yet speak French fluently: parlez vous anglais? - do you speak English?

-You may be comforted by the plethora of French speaking people who also speak your native tongue, but the French are uniquely proud of their language, and you would surely earn a lot of goodwill by at least attempting to address them in French.
+There are many French speaking people who also speak english, however the French are uniquely proud of their language, and it shows a lot of goodwill if you at least attempt to address them in their native French!

 Give it a try; it's not hard!
 Take French lessons online on Superprof today.